the-muppet2/defcat-website/docs/ADMIN_GUIDE.md

 **Problem: Can't access admin panel**
 - Check your user role (must be Moderator+)
 - Try logging out and back in
-- Contact a Developer to verify your role
+- Contact an Admin to verify your role

 **Problem: Deck import fails**
 - Verify Moxfield URL is correct